Lahti-University-of-Technology/full-stack-course/assignments/36-setup-development-platform.md

 mkdir -p build
 ```

-Create a new file names `index.html` and paste therein:
+Create a new file named `index.html` and paste therein:

 ```html
   <h1>Hello World!
 My name is YOUR_NAME_HERE!</h1>